Cloe History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Cloe research.
-Another 137 words (10 lines of text) covering the years 1510, 1600, 1080, 1091, 1163, 1399, 1538, 1455, 1487, 1625, 1688, 1660, 1620, 1687, 1645 and 1699 are included under the topic Early Cloe History in all our PDF Extended History products and printed products wherever possible.
+Another 218 words (16 lines of text) covering the years 1510, 1600, 1080, 1091, 1163, 1399, 1538, 1625, 1688, 1660, 1620, 1687, 1645 and 1699 are included under the topic Early Cloe History in all our PDF Extended History products and printed products wherever possible.

-Spelling variations of this family name include: Cloberry, Clobury, Cloburry, Clowbury, Clowbery, Cloeberry, Cloebury, Clobry, Clobrie, Clobree, Cloubry, Cloubrie, Cloubery, Cloubury, Globery, Globury, Cleobury, Cleobery and many more.
+Spelling variations of this family name include: CloBerry, Clobury, Cloburry, Clowbury, Clowbery, Cloeberry, Cloebury, Clobry, Clobrie, Clobree, Cloubry, Cloubrie, Cloubery, Cloubury, Globery, Globury, Cleobury, Cleobery and many more.

 Distinguished members of the family include the Clobery family of Devon; Sir John CloBerry (c.
 1625-1688), an English soldier and politician, Member of Parliament for Launceston and Hedon in 1660; Sir John Cloberry (circa 1620-1687), Aide-de-camp...